Efficient Multi-Agent System Training with Data Influence-Oriented Tree Search: Method

 \subsection{Data Influence-Oriented Data Selection}

 While improving the accuracy of Q-value estimation can enhance data quality to some extent, it is both highly inefficient and suboptimal.
 During the training phase, the primary goal of synthetic data is to maximize its contribution to model performance improvement, rather than ensuring the data is correct.
-As shown in Figure~\ref{fig:framework} (c), although the data pair $z_1$ has a higher $Q(s,a_i^h)$, the data pair $z_2$ contributes more significantly to system performance improvement, as reflected by its higher influence score.
-This discrepancy may arise because the action in $z_2$ provides a greater advantage compared to the less preferred action.
+Figure~\ref{fig:framework} (c) reveals an important insight: while the data pair $z_1$ achieves higher Q-values, the data pair $z_2$ demonstrates greater practical impact on system performance.
+This suggests that absolute Q-values may not fully capture data pair's true contribution.

 Hence, in this paper, we introduce the influence score $\mathcal{I}$ to quantify the impact of data on the current agent's performance.
 The influence score $\mathcal{I}$ was developed to measure the difference in loss when a data point is assigned a higher weight in the training dataset.
 Suppose the agent $A$ is parameterized by $\theta$.
 We denote the optimal parameters learned by minimizing the training loss $\mathcal{L}_{\text{tr}}$ on the dataset $\mathcal{D}_{\text{tr}}$, with a data point $z_i$ assigned an additional weight of $\epsilon$, as: